 Cat care is a crucial part of planning a trip away.
 You need to think carefully about what Mr Whiskers will need while you’re on vacation.
 Cat in a Flat has put together a list of why we believe a cat sitter could be the best solution to your cat care.
 Have a look at our break down of the top ten reasons to hire a cat sitter to see if it’s right for you.

-1. Hiring a cat sitter is easier than than asking a friend or neighbour
+1. Hiring a cat sitter is easier than asking a friend or neighbor

 2. A cat sitter is cheaper and less stressful than a cattery